kasir-barati/you-say/.github/docs/microservices/README.md

 4. Each service handles a dedicated task/function inside a large app.
 5. Each function/task is called a domain.
 6. They have small surface areas (APIs) <img src="./iceburge.png" width=100>.
-   - This makes it easier to <span style="text-decoration: underline dotted; text-underline-offset: 0.1em; cursor: help;" title="it's simpler to understand, analyze, and predict the behavior of each system individually.">reason</span> about each system in the context of entire app.
+   - This makes it easier to reason[^1] about each system in the context of entire app.
 7. Microservices talk to one another over

    |                | Event streaming | Remote Procedural Call (RPC) | Message brokers |